Detecting stuffing of a user's credentials at her own accounts

-\paragraph*{Conservatively estimating false detections via \jekyllhydeTerm experiments} False detections can arise in our framework; indeed, even the entry of the \textit{correct} password for an account at a website by the legitimate user might trigger a credential-stuffing detection if the user erroneously submitted the same password to other websites (that use \pwdRule), or even if correctly but without completing a second-factor challenge from those sites (that use \afaRule).
+False detections can arise in our framework; indeed, even the entry of the \textit{correct} password for an account at a website by the legitimate user might trigger a credential-stuffing detection if the user erroneously submitted the same password to other websites (that use \pwdRule), or even if correctly but without completing a second-factor challenge from those sites (that use \afaRule).
 Here we leverage probabilistic model checking to conservatively estimate the probability with which a user induces a false detection.

 We express the process by which a user might do so as a MDP in which the legitimate user is represented by two parties, to whom we refer here as ``\drJekyllTerm'' (\drJekyll) and ``\mrHydeTerm'' (\mrHyde).\footnote{In their namesake novella~\cite{stevenson2015:strange}, \mrHydeTerm and \drJekyllTerm are the evil and good personae, respectively, of the same person.}\ Informally, the user's \mrHyde persona knows the distribution from which the user previously set passwords at various websites, but does not remember which password the user set at which site. \mrHyde attempts a number of logins before turning control over to the \drJekyll persona, who is challenged to log into another website, for which he does remember the password.
 Still, \drJekyll's entry of the correct password might be detected as possible credential stuffing, depending on the actions of \mrHyde before him.
 In a \jekyllhydeTerm experiment, then, we say that \mrHyde wins (and \drJekyll loses) if \drJekyll's login attempt is (falsely) detected as credential stuffing, and otherwise \mrHyde loses (and \drJekyll wins).